NeuralEnsemble/elephant/doc/contribute.rst

         export PYTHONPATH=${PYTHONPATH}.:../..
         make html

-   ``PYTHONPATH`` environmental variable is set in order to find elephant package while executing jupyter notebooks that are part of the documentation.
+   ``PYTHONPATH`` environmental variable is set in order to find Elephant package while executing jupyter notebooks that are part of the documentation.
    You may also need to install LaTeX support: